AlessandroGulli/SensorFusion/Radar Target Generation and Detection/README.md

 ## 2D CFAR Process Implementation Steps

+**Fast Fourier Transform** was performed twice on readings given by the **Frequency Modulated Continuous Wave (FMCW) Radar** to obtain the **Range-Doppler Map**.
+Furthermore, **Cell Averaging Constant Fast Alarm Rate (CA - CFAR)** was conducted to dynamically filter out noise and to retrieve the peak corresponding to the obstacle.
+From the image below, one can deduce that the obstacle has a displacement of 110m and a velocity of -20m/s.

 1. **Determine Training and Guard Cells:**
    - Select the number of Training cells for each dimension.
    - Choose the number of Guard cells.